 Art, Music and Drama continue to play a significant part in Sixth Form life.
-Sixth Form students play pivotal roles in school productions, drama competitions, the Joint Schools’ Symphony Orchestra and Schola.
+Sixth Form students play pivotal roles in school productions, drama competitions, music groups and Schola.
 The Sixth Form choir is open to all and meets weekly, it a focuses on acapella and barbershop and performs throughout the school year.
-Every summer the Art Department hosts its popular Exhibition which showcases the work of both GCSE and A Level students.
+Every summer the Art Department hosts a popular exhibition which showcases the work of GCSE and A Level students.

-Sessions focusing on personal, social, health and religious education are delivered as part of the weekly tutor time programme and on half-termly, off-timetable, whole-year group events.
+Sessions focusing on personal, social, health and religious education are delivered as part of the weekly tutor time programme and wider curriculum.
 Visiting speakers and in-house teams lead sessions on a range of issues such as study skills, rights and responsibilities, citizenship, health and wellbeing, stress management, gap year opportunities and higher education.

 In the Sixth Form, one period per week is devoted to consideration of various human rights issues.